What Are Some Of The Biggest Misconceptions People Have About Theft Charges?

 What Is The Worst Thing That Someone Would Be Facing If They Wrote A Check That Ended Up Bouncing?

 The same thing happens with credit cards.
-I have had people present their credit card at my office, only to find out ten or fifteen days later that it was not actually their credit card; it belonged to someone else or to their father.
+I have had people present their credit cards at my office, only to find out 10 or 15 days later that it was not actually their credit card; it belonged to someone else or to their father.
 They assumed their father would lend them the money but they did not tell him that they were using his credit card, so that is something that can be considered a crime as well.

 What Happens When A Person Says They Were Trying To Repay The Money They Embezzled?